-One term often referred to by investors and lenders is working capital.
+Working capital refers to a business’s current assets minus its current liabilities.
+It is a term often referred to by investors and lenders.
 The financial projections template cash flow statement refers to changes in working capital as part of the cash flow from operating activities, but what is working capital, what does it mean, and how does it affect cash flow?

 Working Capital Cycle